 Additionally, when preparing your garden, keep in mind that turnips need full sun but can tolerate partial shade.

-When preparing the garden bed, rake and hoe the soil so that it is well combined.
-Next, sprinkle the seeds and rake them in gently.
-However, ensure the seeds are sunk about ½ an inch deep.
+Rake and hoe the soil in the garden bed to thoroughly mix it.
+Next, sprinkle the seeds and gently rake them in.
+However, ensure the seeds are sunk about ½ inch deep.

 Once the seeds are planted, water them right away.
 After they begin growing, thin the seedlings so that they are about 4 inches apart.
-This will give them lots of room to form healthy roots.
+This will provide them with ample room to form healthy roots.

 Related: How to Grow Swede Vegetable (Rutabaga)